grafana/plugin-tools/docusaurus/docs/tutorials/build-an-app-plugin.md

 :::note

-Because you changed the `plugin.json` file you will also need to restart Grafana.
-To do this you need to stop docker from the terminal you ran `docker compose up` (use ctrl-c to stop it) and run `docker-compose up` again.
+After saving the `plugin.json` file, you need to restart your Grafana instance to see the new page in the navigation menu.

 :::